-Prerequisites: (do not need to meet all of them) 2.9 or below academic grade in Introduction to ILO Elective, 1.9 or below HOW grade in prior Personalized Learning course, 2.5 or below academic grade in prior Personalized Learning course, Tier 2 or 3 team recommendation.
+Prerequisites: (do not need to meet all of them) 1.9 or below HOW grade in prior Personalized Learning course, 2.5 or below academic grade in prior Personalized Learning course, Tier 2 or 3 team recommendation.

 A GLO in an elective area provides extra support and guidance as the student studies a topic of choice and practices personalized learning skills.
-Student must have an interest to work independently.
+Students must have an interest to work independently.
 Off-site time with a community mentor is strongly encouraged.